Srijan1683/Srijan1683/README.md

 - Worked on KPI and user metric frameworks for the Women Empowerment Platform.

 **Tools:** Tableau, Excel, PowerPoint, LucidSpark

----

-## How I Build ⚙️

-I like projects that are clear, useful, and complete enough to be tested in the real world.
-I care about:

-- readable code structure
-- clean API design
-- practical data flow
-- reliable caching and database usage
-- async workflows that stay understandable
-- small details that make tools easier to use

-Right now, I am especially interested in the intersection of **backend systems, Python tooling, and AI applications**.

----

 ## GitHub Stats 📊